 It wasn't long after I started using alfalfa that I heard about the benefits of using Epsom salts on the roses.
 Now, this sounded really silly, and I felt even sillier going to the drug store to buy several boxes of Epsom salts for my roses.
 Epsom salts is used not only for soaking the feet, but also medicinally as a purgative, or laxative.
 To save myself embarrassment, I told the clerk it was to soak my sore body after digging holes for all my new roses.

-I'll finish off this article by mentioning chelated iron.
+I'll finish this article by mentioning chelated iron.
 Roses need iron, and the chelated iron is best.
 Granular Ironite is not as good because it takes too long to release.
 Also, the granules of Ironite tend to get all over the cement and make stains.
 The chelated iron is powdered, which you mix in with the liquid fertilizers.
 It gets to the plants quickly and greens up the foliage in about a week.
 I use it once a month, especially during the peak rose growing seasons when we are giving the roses a lot of water, which leaches out the soil.
 I always make sure to apply the iron chelate about 2 weeks before a major rose show to ensure the greenest foliage.
-You can buy 5 lb. bags of chelated iron at either Crop Production Service in Oxnard (Sprint 330 at $36), or at Orange County Farm Supply (Grow More at $26).
+You can buy 5 lb bags of chelated iron at either Crop Production Service in Oxnard (Sprint 330 FE at $36), or at Orange County Farm Supply (Grow More brand).

-These elixirs must be used in combination with a regular fertilizer schedule for best results.
+These elixirs must be used in combination with a regular balanced fertilizer schedule for best results.
 I do use all of the above products on a regular basis, and my roses are big, strong, lush and full of beautiful blooms.

 © Copyright Kitty Belendez.
 All rights reserved.

 This article is an ARS Award of Merit Winner, originally published in "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.